Are you confused about what’s happening with the Cuba travel rules for Americans in 2019? If so, that is totally understandable!

 - 515.565(b) People to People (P2P) travel has been eliminated as of June 5.

-- Cruise ship travel is no longer permitted.
-Commercial flights have not been restricted.
+- Cruise ship travel is no longer permitted as of June 5.

-As with Trump's 2017 changes, if any transaction (e.g. flight or hotel booking) is made prior to June 5th, it is grandfathered in and is still legal.
-Those travelers can still travel under People to People, and still travel on cruise ships.
+As with Trump's 2017 changes, any transactions (e.g. flight or hotel booking) made prior to June 5th were grandfathered in and thus still legal.
+However, the cancellation of cruises and some commercial flights had an immediate impact on travelers.

 I Have Already Booked Travel to Cuba, Should I Cancel?

 No, keep your travel plans.
-Anyone that has made some financial transaction related to their trip prior to June 5, 2019 (for example booking a hotel, tour, or plane ticket) is not impacted by the new regulations and can make whatever additional transactions are necessary.
+It is rational to be concerned that the Trump Administration could further restrict travel in the future, but anyone that has made some financial transaction related to their trip prior to the announcement is not likely to be impacted by the new regulations and can make whatever additional transactions are necessary.

 I Haven’t Booked Anything Yet, Can I Still Travel to Cuba?